Local Lendables

 Back to Top

-What does it cost to borrow a Lendable Item?
+What does it cost, to borrow a Lendable Item?

 Back to Top

-Generally nothing.
-Some items have continuing costs (for example, the annual licensing & maintenance for a pull-behind trailer), or lose financial value with every use (a tractor, a rototiller).
-These might have to have some kind of rent or payment (generosity has limits!).
 Most listed Lendables are offered without charge.
 (We encourage barter and/or reciprocality, and something like a loaf of banana bread might fit that bill nicely!)
 Local Lendables itself does NOT get involved in any Lendable transaction, beyond enabling communications and planning.

 Why did you choose those Categories?